Beekeyinn/s-remix-django-ms/ReadME.md

 9. Manage all the inspected models field for django admin side.

-10. Create django schema in postgres before migrate

-11. Run database migrations:
+10. Run database migrations:

     ```bash
     python manage.py migrate
     ```

-12. Start the development server:
+11. Start the development server:

     ```bash
     python manage.py runserver
     ```

-13. Open your web browser and visit [http://localhost:8000](http://localhost:8000) to see your Django app in action!
+12. Open your web browser and visit [http://localhost:8000](http://localhost:8000) to see your Django app in action!

 ## Usage